Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Results

 Figures \ref{fig:anisotropic_45_spectrum}--\ref{fig:anisotropic_45_field} also explore the square anisotropic plate, although this time the angle of the incident wave is modified to $\chi=\pi/4$.
 This incident wave is symmetric with respect to the line $y=x$, so modes that are antisymmetric with respect to this line should not resonate.
-Indeed, we observe that $c_2=0$, meaning that the second mode of vibration is not excited because it does have this antisymmetry (see Figure \ref{fig:mode_shapes}).
-Moreover, there is no peak around $ka=10.11$ in the kinetic energy spectrum---this peak having been associated with excitation of the second mode in the $\chi=0$ case.
+Indeed, we observe that $c_2=0$, i.e., the second mode of vibration is not excited because it does have this antisymmetry (see Figure \ref{fig:mode_shapes}).
+Moreover, there is no peak around $\omega=9.98$\,s$^{-1}$ in the kinetic energy spectrum---which was associated with excitation of the second mode in the $\chi=0$ case.
 We remark that the far field patterns (Figure \ref{fig:anisotropic_45_quantities}b and d) are symmetric with respect to $\theta=\pi/4$, and the surface elevations (Figure \ref{fig:anisotropic_45_field}) are symmetric about the line $y=x$.

-Lastly, we present results for rectangular plates, with $a=2$\,m and $b=1$\,m, considering both the orthotropic and anisotropic cases.
+Next, we present results for rectangular clamped plates, with $a=2$\,m and $b=1$\,m, considering both the orthotropic and anisotropic cases.
 The first four mode shapes of both cases are given in Figure \ref{fig:mode_shapes_rect}.
 Their kinetic energy spectra are given in Figures \ref{fig:orthotropic_rectangle_spectrum} and \ref{fig:anisotropic_rectangle_spectrum}, each having three resonant peaks in the frequency interval considered.
 The relative excitations of the various plate modes at these resonant frequencies are given in Figure \ref{fig:orthotropic_rectangle_quantities} for the orthotropic case, and Figure \ref{fig:anisotropic_rectangle_quantities} for the anisotropic case.
 In both cases, we do not observe a strong resonant peak associated with the first plate mode.
 Moreover, in the orthotropic case, the fourth resonant mode is never excited because it is antisymmetric with respect to $y=b/2$, whereas the incident wave is symmetric with respect to this line.
 Finally, surface elevations of the first three resonances of orthotropic and anisotropic plates are given in Figures \ref{fig:orthotropic_rect_field} and \ref{fig:anisotropic_rect_field}, respectively.